 If having loyal customers that advocate for your business is attractive to you, I highly recommend you consider starting a blog.

-Once you’ve decided to start a blog, you need to get it set up.
+By now you can answer the question ‘what is a blog?’.
+So, once you’ve decided to start a blog, your next step is to get it set up.
 Neil Patel has a great step by step guide to starting a blog that I highly recommend.
 Bits From Bytes has also produced an 8-step guide to starting a (profitable) blog that emphasises different aspects of the process and provides instructions for alternative domain name and hosting providers.
 If you’re looking to start a blog as a means of marketing your business, then you might prefer Neil’s blog post.
 If you’re interested in blogging for the sake of blogging or because you want to make money directly from your blog, then Bits From Bytes’s article might suit your goals a little better.
 And if you want more detailed information on domain names to help you with that initial step in starting a blog, check out this article about the history of domain names.
 There’s some good information in there about what to consider when choosing your domain name.